💀16 episodes1h 31m totalWorks offline

 12 min audio | 3 stops

-3 episodes
+5 episodes

 The Passage des Panoramas is one of the few surviving covered arcades from the Paris Walter Benjamin spent thirteen years trying to understand.
 At Port-Royal, a 2023 station project reopened fifty Roman graves that Haussmann's crews had almost missed.
 Under Trocadéro, police found a fully wired cataphile cinema in 2004, then returned days later to find it stripped clean with a note on the floor: do not search.
 Three stops through the commercial, Roman, and illegal Paris beneath the surface city.

-Paris — Part 18: The Passage des Panoramas — One of Twenty-Five Survivors
+Paris, part 18: The Passage des Panoramas, one of Twenty-Five Survivors

-In 1850, Paris had roughly a hundred and fifty covered shopping arcades — iron-and-glass passages cut through the blocks, lit from above, full of bookshops, cafés, milliners, and stamp dealers.
+In 1850, Paris had roughly a hundred and fifty covered shopping arcades, iron-and-glass passages cut through the blocks, lit from above, full of bookshops, cafés, milliners, and stamp dealers.
 Haussmann demolished most of them.
 About twenty-five survive.
 Walter Benjamin spent thirteen years writing a thousand-page book about them and never finished it.
 He killed himself at the Spanish border in 1940.
 The book was published forty-two years later.

 Passage des Panoramas